 It’s easy to overlook food as a path toward emotional well-being and yet it’s probably one of the most powerful tools you have at your disposal.
 Humans have become distant from food sources—food is viewed as being separate from the body.
 In many traditional cultures, however, food (in its unprocessed form) has an energy of its own; by ingesting this energy into yourself you replenish your life force.

-Dr. David Simon, co-founder of the Chopra Center, said, “Nature has packaged her biological energy and information in the form of food containing the basic substrates needed to create and replenish our cells; through the process of digestion, basic codes of intelligence are exchanged between our individual and our environmental physical sheaths.”
+Dr. David Simon, co-founder of Chopra, said, “Nature has packaged her biological energy and information in the form of food containing the basic substrates needed to create and replenish our cells; through the process of digestion, basic codes of intelligence are exchanged between our individual and our environmental physical sheaths.”
 There is a term in Sanskrit, that describes the physical body as anna maya kosha, which basically means “the layer made of food.”

 In order to tap into nature’s intelligence, this is where it’s important to stick to whole foods as much as possible.
 By going back to basics, you ingest food closest to their natural form as possible, which your body has evolved to digest.